ably/ably-js/docs/react.md

 ```

 > [!NOTE]
-> Please note that attempts to publish to a derived channel (the one created or retrieved with a filter expression) will fail.
-In order to send messages to the channel called _"your-derived-channel-name"_ from the example above, you will need to create another channel instance without a filter expression.
+> Please note that attempts to publish to a derived channel (the one created or retrieved with a filter expression)
+> using channel instance will fail, since derived channels support only `subscribe` capability.
+> Use `publish` function returned by `useChannel` hook instead.

 ---